 - 1. Performing this procedure may activate external alarms.
 Do one of the following.
 If possible, disable these alarms.
-If these alarms cannot be easily disabled, notify the appropriate personnel to disregard any future alarms associated with this system. - 2.
-Remove the front cover panel from the Mounting Frame by first loosening the two captive fasteners.
-Refer to Figure 3.8. - On the Rectifier to be removed, click the handle in order to pop it forwards out of the Rectifier front panel.
-This will retract the latch mechanism located on the underside of the Rectifier and thus unlock the Rectifier from the shelf.
-Refer to Figure 3.7.

-- 4. Slide the rectifier out of the Mounting Frame. - 5.
-Place the replacement Rectifier into the mounting slot without sliding it in completely. - 6.
-Click the handle in order to pop it forwards out of the Rectifier front panel (this will also retract the latch mechanism located on the underside of the rectifier). - 7.
-Push the Rectifier completely into the shelf. - 8.
-Push the handle into the front panel of the Rectifier.
-This will lock the module securely to the shelf. - 9.
+If these alarms cannot be easily disabled, notify the appropriate personnel to disregard any future alarms associated with this system while this procedure is being performed. - 2.
+Remove the front cover panel from the Mounting Frame by first loosening two captive fasteners.
+Refer to Figure 3.7. - 3.
+THIS STEP MUST BE PERFORMED WITH THE "SAFETY LATCH RELEASE" IN THE DOWN (LOCKED) POSITION.
+On the Rectifier to be removed, loosen the captive fastener (located on the Rectifier's handle) securing the Rectifier to the Mounting Frame.
+Pull the handle out, and gently pull the Rectifier out until it stops.
+The Rectifier CANNOT be completely removed until the next step is performed.
+Refer to Figure 3.8 for an illustration. - 4.
+Push the "Safety Latch Release" located on the front of the Rectifier UP.
+Slide the Rectifier completely out of the Mounting Frame. - 5.
+Place the new Rectifier into its mounting position in the Mounting Frame without sliding it in completely. - 6.
+Push the "Safety Latch Release" located on the front of the Rectifier UP.
+Refer to Figure 3.8 for an illustration. - 7.
+Gently push the Rectifier into the Mounting Frame until it stops.
+Note that the Rectifier will NOT be completely seated in the Mounting Frame until the next step is performed. - 8.
+Push the "Safety Latch Release" located on the front of the Rectifier DOWN.
+Gently push the Rectifier into the Mounting Frame until it is completely seated. - 9.
+Push the Rectifier handle in and secure the Rectifier to the bay by tightening the captive fastener located on the handle. - 10.
 After the Rectifier is physically installed in the Mounting Frame, it is ready for operation immediately after power is supplied to it.
-Verify that the rectifier is operating normally. - 10.
+Verify that the Rectifier is operating normally. - 11.
 On the Power System controller (MCA), update the system inventory as necessary.
-Refer to the Power System documentation for a procedure. - 11.
-Ensure that there are no local or remote alarms active on the system. - 12.
+Refer to the Power System documentation for a procedure. - 12.
+Ensure that there are no local or remote alarms active on the system. - 13.
 Install the front cover on the Mounting Frame.
 Secure by tightening the two captive fasteners.
-Refer to Figure 3.8.
+Refer to Figure 3.9.